jareware/css-architecture/README.md

 }
 ```

 The above pattern makes it very convenient to use long, unique class names without having to keep typing them over and over again.
-Convenience is mandatory, because without convenience, there will be cutting of corners.
+Convenience is mandatory, because without convenience, we will cut corners.

 #### Quick aside on the JS side of things